 Depending on how many cards you’re dealing with, and how much extra cash you’re able to pay, it could take months or years to pay off credit card debt this way.
 If you’ve taken on more than a couple thousand in credit card debt or can’t afford to pay more than the minimum, you might want to think about other ways of getting out of debt, like debt consolidation.

 Debt consolidation means combining all your high-interest debt into a single account with a lower interest rate.
 If you owe $5,000 or more in holiday debt, you may want to consider a debt consolidation loan or a balance transfer card.
 Keep in mind, though, that both these methods require a good credit score.

 If you’re approved for a debt consolidation loan and qualify for a lower rate than you’re currently paying on your credit cards, you could save on interest and get out of credit card debt faster.
 If you don’t make your consolidation loan payments on time, however, you could end up in the same position you were to begin with.

-3. Enroll in a debt relief program
+Enroll in a debt relief program

-If on top of your holiday debt, you’re dealing with a hardship that is making it difficult to even keep up with monthly minimum payments, you’re probably feeling especially overwhelmed after the new year.
+If, on top of your holiday debt, you’re dealing with a hardship that is making it difficult to even keep up with monthly minimum payments, you’re probably feeling especially overwhelmed after the new year.
 After all, knowing how to pay off credit card debt fast is one thing.
 Having the ability to do it is another.
 If you’re stuck with $7,500 or more in credit card debt, a debt relief program may be your best option.
-Fortunately, good credit is not required to qualify for one of these programs.

 In these programs, professionals negotiate with credit card companies on your behalf to help reduce the amount you owe.
 Using this method, you could end up paying significantly less money and be debt-free much faster than you would if you were making minimum payments.
-You can learn more about how debt relief programs work.
+And fortunately, good credit is not required to qualify for one of these programs.